 The Importance of Seeking Legal Advice

 Due to their inexperience with the IRS, individuals have a tendency to provide too much information to IRS Agents, which may ultimately harm them.
 Experts advise bringing in a tax attorney to assist in resolving an audit.
 A tax attorney will provide only the limited requested information to the agent/auditor in an organized manner, which limits the amount of information that is exposed to IRS scrutiny.

-If you’re facing an IRS audit in California, the attorneys at RJS Law are available to help.
+If you’re facing an IRS audit in California, learn more about the four types of tax audits and tax compliance with our team of attorneys at RJS Law are available to help.
 Our team may be able to limit the scope of the audit and can negotiate with the IRS on your behalf.
 Contact our San Diego, Los Angeles, or Orange County office by filling out a contact form or calling to receive a complimentary consultation.

 Please keep in mind the information and advice presented in this blog is not intended to be used as formal legal advice.
 Contact a tax professional for personalized tax advice pertaining to your specific situation.
 While we try and answer all parts of the question when we write our blogs, sometimes there may be some left unanswered.
 If you have any questions about your problems with the IRS, SBOE, FTB, or BOE, or tax law in general, call RJS Law.